RoiWr/AntNest/ArchitectureAnalysis/ArchExtraction/ArchExtraction_ReadMe.md

 scripts to run:

 1) ArchAnalysis.m
-This scripts crops and registers the images.
+This scripts crops and registers the images to t0 image.
+IN: the raw Arch images per specific nest.
+OUT: Registered (RGBreg) and registered and cropped images (RGB) in new folders.

 2) ArchBWforSet.m
 This script runs on all the images: